 They all use their own terminology, and there’s a bunch of different payment types to confuse matters further.

-There is generally a flat fee charged per ‘outgoing’ international transfer.
+Banks generally a flat fee charged for every international transfer.

 Below is a quick summary what the big three in Switzerland charge:

 - PostFinance (Post Office) charge a CHF 2 fee online or CHF 5 for a paper-based transfer using Giro International.
 They also add another CHF 12 for urgent payments.

 - Credit Suisse charge CHF 24 for international and foreign currency payment.

 - UBS charge CHF 5 for an outgoing online payment or CHF 10 for a paper-based payment.